8_The Scene Graph

 objects and OpenGL render settings for the mesh.

-In the next lesson, we will create a BoxGeometry
+For example, in the next lesson we will create a BoxGeometry

 class and a SurfaceMaterial

-class from these base classes to render a spinning cube and demonstrate how all these things work together.
+class from these base classes to render a spinning cube and demonstrate how all these classes work together.

 Finally, the Renderer

-In addition to rendering every viewable mesh in the scene through the camera, Renderer
+In addition to rendering every viewable mesh, Renderer

-also manages OpenGL settings for depth testing, antialiasing, and the clear color.
+also manages OpenGL settings for depth testing, antialiasing, and clearing the frame.

 Now let’s start coding these classes!